sourcehut-mirrors/chawan/doc/build.md

   set `MANPREFIX1` or `MANPREFIX5` at all, as these are derived from `MANPREFIX`.)
 * `LIBEXECDIR`: Path to your libexec directory; by default, it is relative to wherever the binary is placed when it is executed.  (i.e. after installation it would resolve to `/usr/local/libexec`.)
 * `STATIC_LINK`: Set it to 1 for static linking.
 * `DANGER_DISABLE_SANDBOX`: Set it to 1 to forcibly disable syscall filtering.
 Note that this is *not* taken from the environment variables, and you must use it like `make DANGER_DISABLE_SANDBOX=1`.
-  **Warning**: as the name suggests, this is rarely an optimal solution to whatever problem you are facing.
+  As the name suggests, this is rarely an optimal solution to whatever problem you are facing.

 This list does not include the `CC` variable, because Nim only supports a limited set of C compilers.
 If you want to override the C compiler: